ethersphere/swarm-guide/contents/usage/feed.rst

 Feed Manifests
 --------------

 A Feed Manifest is simply a JSON object that contains the ``Topic`` and ``User`` of a particular Feed (i.e., a serialized ``Feed`` object).
 Uploading this JSON object to Swarm in the regular way will return the immutable hash of this object.
 We can then store this immutable hash in an ENS Resolver so that we can have a ENS domain that "follows" the Feed described in the manifest.

 Feeds API
 ---------

-There  are 3 different ways of interacting with *Feeds* : HTTP API, Golang API and Swarm CLI.
+There  are 3 different ways of interacting with *Feeds* : HTTP API, CLI and Golang API.

 HTTP API
 ~~~~~~~~